UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_13.md

 Notes:

-Now that our model has been train on existing data, we can predict the target of examples by calling `predict` on the classifier object.

-It’s at this stage, unlike in `.fit()`, where the output is important to us.
-It tells us what the model predicts for the observations.

-We can see here, that for each observation it’s predicting a value of `not A+` which was the most frequent `quiz2` value in the data we gave it during the `.fit()` stage.
+And if we see the predictions for all the observations in `X`, the model predicts a value of `not A+` for each one.

 We will talk more about `.fit()` and `.predict()` in the next module.